 VW color experts predict that more new cars will be ordered with actual color.
-The reason being that social media and the obsession with taking pictures on our phones are sharing them will drive people to want flashier and more vibrant colored cars.
+The reason is that social media and the obsession with taking pictures on our phones and sharing them online will drive people to want flashier and more vibrant colored cars.

 What do phone screens have to do with your car’s color?

-The idea is that because we spend so much time looking at our small phone screens that people will want their cool new whip to stand out on that tiny little screen, and the best way to do that is by having it be Plumb Crazy Purple or Hugger Orange, or some such loud color.
+The idea is that because we spend so much time looking at our small phone screens, people will want their cool new whip to stand out on that tiny little screen, and the best way to do that is by having it be Plum Crazy Purple or Hugger Orange, or some such loud color.

 Volkswagen Senior Color and Trim Designer Jung Lim Park says, “We are all so impacted by our digital life through the pandemic, and the colors you mainly see are [on] your screen more than actual physical objects.
 The future is getting colorful, for sure.”

 “Color is always shifting, and our color perception is always evolving depending on what we see, what we observe, and what we live with,” Park explained.

 Bring back the old hot rod and muscle car paint